Standards for subtitling are going global, but what is a good standard?

-The speed at which audiences are expected to read subtitles influence on the time they spend reading subtitles vs. watching the rest of the image.
-Szarkowska et al. (2011), found that viewers spent more time on verbatim subtitles displayed at higher reading speed compared to edited subtitles displayed with low reading speed.
+The speed at which audiences are expected to read subtitles influence on the time they spend reading subtitles v watching the rest of the image.
+Szarkowska et al. (2011) found that viewers spent more time on verbatim subtitles displayed at higher reading speed compared to edited subtitles displayed at low reading speed.

-The ‘6-seconds rule’ has been widely accepted as rule of thumb for 'readable' subtitles.
+The six-second rule has been widely accepted as rule of thumb for 'readable' subtitles.
 According to this rule, a full two-line subtitle should be displayed for the maximum of six seconds – not less, because viewers will not have time to read the subtitle, but not more, as they will re-read it if it is displayed longer.
 The 6-seconds rule translates into a reading speed of 12 characters per second (cps).
-Many content providers now recommend 17 cps, and some allow a speed as high as 22 cps.
+Many content providers now recommend 15 cps (180 wpm): Many content providers now recommend 15 cps (180 wpm), and some allow a speed as high as 22 cps.

-As the Industry work towards a global standard to simplify interoperability, consistent rendering, and conversion to other subtitling and captioning formats, we must not forget our raison d'être; making movies and TV programs enjoyable to audiences across borders.
+As the industry works towards a global standard to simplify interoperability, consistent rendering, and conversion to other subtitling and captioning formats, we must not forget our raison d'être; making movies and TV programmes enjoyable to audiences across borders.